Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe GeForce GTX 650 Ti should be quite a bit (more or less 23%) better at AF than the GeForce GTX 280. (explain)
+Texel RateThe GeForce GTX 650 Ti should be quite a bit (about 23%) better at anisotropic filtering than the GeForce GTX 280. (explain)

-Pixel RateThe GeForce GTX 280 will be quite a bit (more or less 30%) better at full screen anti-aliasing than the GeForce GTX 650 Ti, and also should be capable of handling higher screen resolutions more effectively. (explain)
+Pixel RateThe GeForce GTX 280 is much (approximately 30%) more effective at AA than the GeForce GTX 650 Ti, and also capable of handling higher screen resolutions better. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison